tslateman/docs/docs/explanation/diataxis-framework-explained.md

 Diátaxis emerged from a simple yet profound observation: most documentation fails not because writers lack skill, but because they try to serve multiple purposes simultaneously.
 Created by Daniele Procida, the framework represents a paradigm shift in how we think about documentation.

+The framework was first implemented and refined at Divio, where it became known as the [Divio documentation system](https://docs.divio.com/documentation-system/).
+This earlier version proved so successful that it evolved into the more comprehensive Diátaxis framework, which has since been adopted by major projects worldwide.

 ### The Problem It Solves

 Traditional documentation often suffers from: